-As the Program Director and on behalf of the faculty and staff, I would like to welcome each and every one of you to the Community College of Denver's (CCD) Practical Nursing Program.
-Our program is committed to providing you the necessary knowledge and skills to operate as a competent and compassionate care provider in the healthcare system upon graduation.
+We would like to welcome each of you to the Community College of Denver's (CCD) Licensed Practical Nursing to Bachelor of Science in Nursing (LPN-BSN) Bridge Program.
+Our program is committed to providing you the necessary knowledge and skills to operate as a competent and compassionate care provider upon graduation.

-Although nursing school is known for its rigor, our staff is committed to providing all students the essential resources and support to ensure your success.
+Although nursing school is known for its rigor, our faculty and staff are committed to providing all students the essential resources and support to ensure success.
 This handbook will introduce you to the program's expectations and outline all the policies and procedures students are responsible for while progressing through the program.
-This handbook is an additional resource to the Community College of Denver's catalog which further outlines institutional policies as well as student services that are available to all of our students.
-Our culture is to model professionalism both in and outside the patient-care environment.
-Students are expected to be uphold the American Nurse's Association's Code of Ethics in the treatment of patients and all others.
-Students are also expected to be responsible to their learning by being prepared, engaged, and accountable.
+This handbook is an additional resource to CCD's course catalog which further outlines institutional policies, as well as services that are available to all of our students.
+Our culture is to model professionalism both in and outside the patient care environment.
+Students are expected to uphold the American Nurse's Association's Code of Ethics in the treatment of patients and all others.
+Students are also expected to be responsible for their learning by being prepared, engaged, and accountable.
 Students must adhere to the policies and procedures outlined in this handbook to successfully complete their program requirements and should make any necessary preparations to ensure they are able to meet those expectations.
 Students will be held to both personal and professional standards throughout the program to mirror the expectations set forth in the healthcare industry.

-Please take this time to orient yourself to the Practical Nursing Program handbook and reach out with any questions.
-Students will sign numerous acknowledgement forms that verify you have received and understood the expectations within this handbook.
+Please take this time to orient yourself to the Nursing Student handbook and reach out with any questions.
+Students will sign numerous acknowledgement forms to verify receipt of the handbook and understanding of the expectations outlined within.

-We are excited begin our new year with each of you.
-I wish you all the best as you venture into your next chapter in life as nursing students.
-Remember, we are here to help and guide you.
+We are excited to begin our new year with each of you and wish you all the best as you venture into your next chapter in life as nursing students.
+Remember, we are here to help and guide you to success in this program.
 Always reach out when you need assistance.